Day 1 UK - Entebbe

 Day 9 Game Drive in Ishasha – Bwindi National ParkContinue on to your fourth Ugandan National Park.

 Day 11 Lake Bunyonyi - Emburara Eco FarmEnjoy a morning at leisure on Lake Bunyonyi.
 You can relax and make the most of your beautiful surroundings by taking to the lake on a canoe or dive in for a refreshing swim.
-End your memorable tour with a luxury stay at the Emburara Eco Farm Lodge.
+As our memorable tour draws to and end, enjoy a stay at the lovely Emburara Eco Farm Lodge.
 The peaceful property is committed to wildlife conservation, as well as caring for its herd of treasured long-horned Ankole cattle.
-You'll arrive in time for an evening interactive farm experience and hear your hosts' story.
-Your last evening will be celebrated with a large campfire and local dance and music.
+You'll arrive in time for an evening interactive farm experience and hear your hosts' story, with a large campfire, local dance and music.
 Meals included: B,L,D